transloadit/uppy/website/src/docs/migration-guides.md

 with an `app` property (express middleware) and an `emitter` property (event emitter).
 This provides more flexibility in the future and follows best practices.

+### Removed `searchProviders` wrapper object inside `providerOptions`

+To use [`@uppy/unsplash`](/docs/unsplash), you had to configure Unsplash in Companion inside `providerOptions.searchProviders`.
+This is redundant, Unsplash is a provider as well so we removed the wrapper object.

+### Moved the `s3` options out of `providerOptions`

+To use AWS S3 for storage, you configured the `s3` object inside `providerOptions`.
+But as S3 is not a provider but a destination.
+To avoid confusion we moved the `s3` settings to the root settings object.

 ### Removed compatibility for legacy Custom Provider implementations

 [Custom Provider](https://uppy.io/docs/companion/#Adding-custom-providers)